img

 Impasto oil painting with thick layers of paint require a gentler touch

-Smooth Surfaces: Paintings with smooth surfaces, like those using a glazing technique, are generally less susceptible to damage during cleaning.
+Smooth Surfaces: Paintings with smooth paint surfaces, like those using a glazing technique and fat over lean application methods, are generally less susceptible to damage during cleaning.
 However, they can still be sensitive to excessive moisture or harsh cleaning agents.
 Always use a dilute cleaning solution and dry the area thoroughly after cleaning.

 Delicate Areas and Craquelure: Pay close attention to areas with fine cracks, known as craquelure.
-These are common in older paintings and can be fragile.
+These are common in older paintings and can be fragile oil paint films.
 Avoid applying pressure or excessive moisture to these areas, as it could cause further cracking or flaking.
-Instead of wiping, consider using a gentle dabbing motion with a slightly dampened cotton swab.
+Instead of wiping, consider using a gentle dabbing motion with a slightly dampened cotton-tipped applicator.

 1.4.
 Types of Soiling: Decoding the Dirt: Identifying the Culprit on Your Oil Painting